 How does Clinching work?
-Clinching works just like in a football, baseball, or basketball league when a team clinches a spot in the playoffs, only that here clinching involves earning an item, and the price paid for the item, with the number of units supplied representing the number of slots open in the "playoffs."
+Clinching works just like in a football, baseball, or basketball league when a team clinches a spot in the playoffs, only that here clinching involves earning an item, and paying the price for the item, with the number of units supplied representing the number of slots open in the "playoffs."

-Once you have clinched an item it is yours and the price you pay is the drop-out price which assured you of clinching the item.
+Once you have clinched an item it is yours and the price you pay is the drop-out bid which assured you of clinching the item.